Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What the Fleet Management Market Is Moving Toward

-Fleet management is shifting toward platforms that support consistent planning and execution across regions, volumes, and delivery models.
-As networks grow more complex, fragmented tools struggle to keep up with operational variability and compliance demands.
+The fleet management market is shifting toward platforms that support consistent planning and execution across regions, volumes, and delivery models.
+With the market projected to reach USD 70.26 billion by 2030 and potentially USD 122.3 billion by 2035, the investment thesis is clear: fragmented tools struggle to keep up with operational variability and compliance demands at scale.

 Buyer focus is moving toward systems that handle routing, dispatch, visibility, and performance monitoring within a single operational layer.
-Flexibility in planning logic and the ability to adapt to changing constraints are becoming baseline expectations rather than differentiators.
+The cloud-based SaaS segment growing at the highest CAGR of 14% through 2035 confirms that flexibility in planning logic and the ability to adapt to changing constraints are becoming baseline expectations rather than differentiators.

 Preparing for the Future of Fleet Management